Updated: January 26, 2026

 Photo by Tracy Adams on Unsplash

-Your domain name is your digital address.
+Think of your domain name as your digital address.
 Ideally, it’s just your artist name or a close variation if the exact match isn’t available.
-It should be simple, memorable, and reflective of your artist brand.
-For example, if yourartistname.com is unavailable, you can use something similar to yourartistnameofficial.com.
-Avoid using numbers or special characters that can be mistaken by visitors.
-A memorable domain makes it easier for people to find you online.
+Keep it simple, memorable, and make sure it reflects your artist brand.
+For example, if yourartistname.com is unavailable, you can use something like yourartistnameofficial.com.
+Avoid using special characters that can be mistaken by visitors.
+Keeping your domain name memorable makes it easier for people to find you online.

 Homepage: Make a Strong First Impression